 EVDS has well-developed international study abroad semesters in Barcelona, Spain, Tokyo, Japan, and the Pacific Northwest.
 As well, several International Block Courses are offered by EVDS to various locations.
 Please consult our Enrichment Opportunities page and our Study Abroad page for more information.

 The MPlan program is fully accredited by the Professional Standards Board, Canadian Institute of Planners and the Alberta Professional Planners Institute.
 In 2013, EVDS received unconditional accreditation for the maximum five-year period, extending through 2018.
 Graduation from an accredited planning program is the most direct path to becoming a Registered Professional Planner (RPP) and member of the Canadian Institute of Planners (MCIP).

-Please refer to the Professional Standards Program for guidelines regarding program accreditation and individual certification.
+Please refer to the Professional Standards Board for guidelines regarding program accreditation and individual certification.